-We are happy to announce the keynote for IDIA2020 titled Privacy by Design for the Next Billion by Payal Arora on Thursday 26th March 2020 at 07h30 (UTC).
-Reserve your place by registering below.
+The keynote for IDIA2020 titled Privacy by Design for the Next Billion was delivered by Payal Arora on Thursday 26th March 2020 at 07h30 (UTC).

 Payal Arora is a digital anthropologist and author, consultant, founder, editor, and professor at Erasmus University Rotterdam.
 She holds the Chair in Technology, Values, and Global Media Cultures.
 Her expertise lies in digital media experience and user values among low-income communities worldwide and comes with more than a decade of fieldwork experience in such contexts.